Home Health Aide

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting an Associate’s Degree in Home Health Aide?

 At the countrywide level, the racial-ethnic distribution of home health aide majors is as follows:

 How Much Do Home Health Aide Majors Make?

 Salaries According to BLS

-Average salaries range from $25,090 to $25,330 (25th to 75th percentile) for careers related to home health aide.
+Home Health Aide majors often go into careers where salaries can range from $25,090 to $25,330 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.